 where $c_1,\dots,c_k$ are the non-zero critical values of $F$.
 Here, $\TC_M(C)$ is the \textit{subspace complexity of the set} $C\subset M\times M$ as defined in \cite[Definition 4.20]{FarberBook}, a term that we shall discuss below in greater generality.
 Navigation functions on lens spaces were investigated by A. Costa in \cite{Costa}.

-In this article we generalize the aforementioned approach to topological complexity via critical point theory in several ways. \begin{itemize} \item We follow the topological approach to Lusternik-Schnirelmann theory of Y. Rudyak and F. Schlenk from \cite{RudyakSchlenk} to establish results on numbers of fixed points of self-maps homotopic to the identity.
-This generalizes the situation for critical points, which corresponds to the case of a time-1 map of a negative gradient flow. \item We study upper bounds on sequential and parametrized topological complexities of sublevel sets in terms of critical points for arbitrary $C^1$-functions and obtain results for generalized navigation functions as special cases. \item In contrast to Farber's navigation functions, we do not make any assumptions of non-degeneracy on the critical points of the functions. \end{itemize}
+In this article we generalize the aforementioned approach to TC via critical point theory in several ways. \begin{itemize} \item We follow the topological approach to LS theory of Y. Rudyak and F. Schlenk from \cite{RudyakSchlenk} to establish results on numbers of fixed points of self-maps homotopic to the identity. \item We study upper bounds of sequential and parametrized TCs of sublevel sets in terms of critical points for arbitrary $C^1$-functions and obtain results for generalized navigation functions as special cases. \item In contrast to Farber's navigation functions, we do not make any assumptions of non-degeneracy on the critical points of the functions. \end{itemize}